Today I’m sharing a few fitness tips for beginners who are just starting on their fitness journey or coming back to it after some time away.

 It can be overwhelming when you decide to start working out, but it doesn’t have to be.
 You’ll be the most successful when you make smaller, more sustainable changes.
 As you achieve your small goals you get more confidence and motivation, and then are able to move onto more positive changes.
 As you build on the healthy habits that you’ve established you’ll be able to achieve more.

 I think sometimes people want to make all the changes right now.
 It can be tempting to overhaul your lifestyle and make lots of big changes all at once.
-But that can be hard to sustain over time and lead to feeling like a failure when you’re not able to follow through on all of the changes.
-Making sustainable changes that make a big difference over time all starts with starting small at the beginning to build confidence and momentum.
+But that can be hard to sustain over time.
+It can lead to feeling like a failure when you’re not able to follow through on all of the changes.
+Making sustainable changes that make a big difference over time.
+It starts with small changes at the beginning to build confidence and momentum.

 It’s very easy to get impatient when you’re just starting to workout.
 You feel like you’re putting in a ton of work, but 2 or 3 weeks in you don’t see the changes that you think you should be.
 From experience I can tell you that it always takes longer than you think for visible changes to happen.